 Execution command allows the TE to send the UE policy section management result or the UPSI list and UE policy classmark to the MT.

 The UE policy information information element contains the UE policy section management result or the UPSI list as specified in 3GPP TS 24.501 [161] clause D.6.3 and clause D.6.4.

+When <message_type>=3, and the UE POLICY PROVISIONING REQUEST message is received and rejected by the network, the network returns a UPDS cause value in <UPDS_cause> as specified in 3GPP TS 24.587 [175] clause 5.3.2.4.

 Refer clause 9.2 for possible <err> values.